MichaIng/DietPi-Docs/docs/software/cloud.md

              ),
             ```

-        - Check resp. edit the logfile options.
+        - Check resp. edit the log file options.
           Set the `logtimezone` to the value of your system.
-          Check whether the logfile path matches the entry done in the *Fail2Ban jail file* (`nextcloud.local`, see below).
+          Check whether the `logfile` path matches the entry done in the *Fail2Ban jail file* (`nextcloud.local`, see below).

             ```ini
             'log_type' => 'file',